 There are two collective agreements between the Corporation and Local 378 of the Canadian Office and Professional Employees Union now referred to as MoveUP.
-The first collective agreement, representing employees in specified occupations in the areas of administration and operations support, expired on June 30, 2023 and is currently under negotiation.
+The first collective agreement, representing employees in specified occupations in the areas of administration and operations support, was ratified in

+October 2024 and expires on June 30, 2028.
 The second collective agreement, representing customer service employees, was ratified during 2023 and expires on March 31, 2027.

 The collective agreement between the Corporation and Local 213 of the International Brotherhood of Electrical Workers ("IBEW") expired on January 31, 2023 and is currently under negotiation.
-The IBEW represents employees in specified occupations in the areas of generation, transmission, and distribution.
+The IBEW represents employees in specified occupations in the areas of generation, transmission and distribution.